When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Abstract

 \section{Abstract}

-Hierarchical clustering of networks consists in finding a tree of communities in order that higher depths of the hierarchy reveal finer-grained community structures.
-There are two main classes of algorithms for this problem.
-Divisive (\textit{top-down}) algorithms recursively partition the nodes into two (or more) communities, until a stopping rule indicates that no further split is needed.
-In contrast, agglomerative (\textit{bottom-up}) algorithms first identify the smallest community structure and then repeatedly merge the communities by using a \textit{linkage} method.
-In this article, we establish theoretical guarantees for recovering the hierarchy in the community structure of a hierarchical stochastic block model (HSBM) by a {bottom-up} algorithm.
-We also establish that this {bottom-up} algorithm attains the information-theoretic threshold for exact recovery at intermediate depths of the hierarchy.
-Notably, these recovery conditions are less restrictive compared to those existing for top-down algorithms.
-This shows that {bottom-up} algorithms extend the feasible region for achieving exact recovery at intermediate depths.
-Numerical experiments on both synthetic and real data sets confirm the superiority of bottom-up algorithms over top-down algorithms.
+Hierarchical community detection consists in finding a tree of communities where deeper levels of the hierarchy reveal finer-grained structures.
+There are two main classes of algorithms for this task.
+Divisive (\textit{top-down}) algorithms recursively partition nodes into smaller communities until a stopping criterion indicates that no further splits are necessary.
+In contrast, agglomerative (\textit{bottom-up}) algorithms first identify the smallest community structures and then repeatedly merge the communities by using a \textit{linkage} method.
+In this work, we prove that a bottom-up algorithm recovers the hierarchy of a hierarchical stochastic block model (HSBM) when the average degree grows unbounded.
+We also establish the information-theoretic threshold for exact recovery at intermediate depths of the hierarchy and highlight its significance in understanding the limitations of top-down algorithms.
+Numerical experiments on both synthetic and real datasets demonstrate the superiority of bottom-up methods.
 In particular, a notable drawback of top-down algorithms is their tendency to produce dendrograms with inversions.
 These findings contribute to a better understanding of hierarchical clustering techniques and their applications in network analysis.